Whistler Ski Holidays

 Did you know that you can ski and ride all summer on Horstman Glacier on Blackcomb?
 That's right, Horstman Glacier is open all summer long with two T-bars and a terrain park perfect for intermediate and advanced skiers and riders.

-Although technically Blackcomb is the neighbouring area to Whistler, they are classed under the same lift pass so you don't have to make the decision on which area pass to go for.
+Although technically Blackcomb is the neighbouring area to Whistler, they are classed under the same lift pass so when planning your Whistler ski holidays you don't have to make the decision on which area pass to choose.
 Also, that both the mountains are linked by the Peak 2 Peak Gondola.
 Blackcomb has some great green and blue runs from top to bottom that are fun to enjoy in the afternoon, with some little tricky areas to push your skiing ability.
 Notably, Hugh's Heaven and Upper and Lower Panorama are green runs with a steeper section towards the end.

 The Big Easy Terrain Garden is a great introduction to park and it has plenty of jumps for all abilities, such as little tabletops, boxes and rails.
 If you are more advanced or have found your confidence then the nearby Blackcomb Nintendo Terrain Park, beneath the Peak2Peak station, is one of the best in the world and worth watching the experts perform on the kickers and features.